sphero-inc/sphero.js/README.markdown

 ## Compatibility

-The Sphero.js module is currently compatible with Node.js versions 0.10.x thru 4.2.x.
+The Sphero.js module is currently compatible with Node.js versions 0.10.x thru 5.x

+In order to install it with Node.js 5.x+, you will need to have g++ v4.8 or higher.

 ## Development